£45.00

 Length (Centre of Rails to Base) - measured from where the centre of the saddle rails will sit once installed, all the way to the bottom of the seatpost.
 Normally there’s a mark to tell you how much of the seatpost needs to be inserted in the frame, however this isn’t always the case so we’d recommend allowing a minimum of 6 cm.

-Silca Pro-Am bicycle pump, hailing from Italy and in production from the 1970s to the 1980s (yet still new & unused after all this time!).
-An excellent choice for vintage cycling enthusiasts, but great for cyclists of the non-vintage variety too!
+Shimano 105 SC / Deore LX caged bottom bracket bearing set (or ball races if you prefer), hailing from Japan and in production from the 1980s to the 1990s (yet still new & unused after all this time).
+The perfect finishing touch for your vintage bike, but great for bikes of the non-vintage variety too!

 OVERVIEW